Charlottesville Campus (College in Virginia)

 Main Campus: 1813 E. Main St., Salem, VA 24153 · 540-986-1800

-American National University (ANU) is accredited by the Distance Education Accrediting Commission (DEAC) and offers state-of-the-art degrees and diplomas in medical, business, and technology fields such as:
+American National University (ANU) is accredited by the Distance Education Accrediting Commission (DEAC) and offers programs through distance education and blended learning.
+Programs offered through this site include:

 Diplomas & Certificates